coryodaniel/arbor/README.md

 Ecto nested-set and tree traversal using CTEs.
 Arbor uses a `parent_id` field and CTEs to create simple deep nested SQL hierarchies.

+The goal of this project is to allow easy deep nesting of SQL data without giving up referential integrity (Materialized Path) or having a potential large closure table.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: